sahilmangal2004/sahilmangal2004/README.md

 ## About

-- I am a junior undergraduate Computer Science student at NIT Bhopal.
-- I love to work on new technologies and try to be as adaptable as possible.
-(We can do anything, Believe it!)
-- I'm pretty good in problem solving [DSA Stats](https://codolio.com/profile/monk0707)
-- 💬 Feel free to ask me anything related to Computer Science!
+I’m a junior undergraduate at NIT Bhopal with a passion for both data analytics and software development.
+I thrive on solving problems—whether through code or by extracting insights from data—and love working with new technologies.
+I’m adaptable, curious, and always ready to learn.
+“We can do anything, believe it!”

+- 👨‍💻 Strong in DSA and competitive programming – DSA Stats

+- 📊 Experienced in building insightful dashboards using Power BI, Excel, SQL, and Python

+- 🛠️ Skilled in Python, SQL, MySQL, PostgreSQL, and full-stack tools

+- 🚀 Delivered real-world impact through internships in both data and marketing analytics

+- 💬 Open to challenges in both Data Analysis and Software Engineering
 ## Work Experience